InpsydeNiklas/woocommerce-paypal-payments/readme.txt

 = Venmo (US only) =
 Reach Venmo shoppers while allowing customers to share purchases with friends. **Venmo users spend 2.2 times more annually on online purchases compared to other online buyers.³**

+= Apple Pay & Google Pay =
+Provide Apple Pay and Google Pay for transparent, secure transactions at competitive rates.
+Making it easy for you to do business, even if customers don't have PayPal.

 = Country-specific payment methods =
 Offer locally recognized payment methods to help build trust and reach international customers, including Payment Upon Invoice (PUI), a local payment option available only for purchases completed in Germany.